 If you’re learning German and forget to invest valuable reading time, you’re making a huge mistake.
 But, I’m not talking about reading textbooks here, rather real language material that exposes you to everyday written language.

 You may be resistant at first since you know you won’t understand certain grammar and vocabulary.
-However, you shouldn’t let this scare you away.
+But, you shouldn’t let this scare you away.

 Reading short, captivating stories or interesting articles about topics you enjoy will strengthen your language skills immensely and help you to develop well-rounded knowledge of German vocabulary and grammar.

-In this article, I’ll share some tips with you on to start reading in German without getting hung up on unknown words and confusing grammar.
+In this article, I’ll share some tips with you on how to start reading in German without getting hung up on unknown words and confusing grammar.
+So let's get straight into it with the book recommendations.

 Most of us know that reading helps us learn a foreign language, but how?